 Studies now suggest that certain foods can work naturally to dilate blood vessels so the heart doesn’t have to work so hard.
 Blueberries, which contain natural compounds called anthocyanins, have been shown in studies to protect against hypertension.
 Additionally, nitrate-rich beet juice (or whole beets) can lower blood pressure.
 Researchers also found that a daily dose of dark chocolate can lower blood pressure, especially in those who already have hypertension.

 6. Supplemental Support

-Targeted supported for maintaining normal blood pressure can also include supplementation.
-Juvenon has been shown in a clinical trial to help support normal blood pressure levels Juvenon’s patented combination of alpha lipoic acid and acetyl-l-carnitine has been shown in laboratory experiments to support proper mitochondrial function as cells age.
+“Is catalase safe to take?”
+“Should I consider a supplement?”
+For these frequently asked questions, the answer is a resounding “Yes.”
+Targeted support for maintaining normal blood pressure can indeed include supplementation.
+Juvenon has been shown in a clinical trial to help support people maintain normal blood pressure levels.
+Juvenon’s patented combination of alpha lipoic acid and acetyl-l-carnitine has been shown in laboratory experiments to support proper mitochondrial function as cells age.

-In the coming months, the Juvenon Health Journal will explore other preventable causes of death cited in the Harvard study.
+As the Juvenon Health Journal explores other preventable causes of death cited in the Harvard study, be sure to search our site for details.
 By offering effective, all-natural supplements and health news you can use, Juvenon provides an essential toolkit to battle these aging enemies.
-For more information on the Harvard study, Read the Abstract here
+For more information on the Harvard study, read the abstract.